BIBLE PASSAGE:

 Do you have a personal testimony you could share with them?

-Can you tell them why you enjoy reading God’s word?
-Would
+tell them why you enjoy reading God’s word?
+Would you be

-with the Lord in prayer?
-Would you be able to tell them how you
+Would you be able to tell them how He is using you in a special way?

 Would they ask additional questions?